-Sigmund Freud biography and theory
+Sigmund Freud biography, quotes and books

 Sigmund Freud (May 6, 1856 – September 23, 1939), born Sigismund Schlomo Freud, was an Austrian neurologist and also the founder of contemporary psychoanalysis.
 Sigmund Freud is considered one of the most influential, popular and controversial minds of the 20th century.
 This article covers his biography, quotes and books.
 It also mentions some of his theories, including the Sigmund Freud Theory.